ploomber/doc/doc/apps/jupyterlab.md

 If you don't have an API key yet, follow the [instructions here.](../quickstart/apikey.md)
 ```

-Now, download the Jupyterlab example.
+Now, download the JupyterLab example.
 It will prompt you for a location to download the app.
 To download in the current directory, just press enter.

 ```sh
 ploomber-cloud examples docker/jupyterlab